On Schr\"{o}dinger Operators Modified by $\delta$ Interactions: Singular Modifications by Interactions

 Except for the first term, it is easy to see that all terms are regular near $E=E_k$.
 For the first term, if we choose $E$ sufficiently close to $E_k$, i.e., if $\frac{|E_k-E|}{|\phi_k(0)|^2} \left|\frac{1}{\alpha_R}-\sum_{n \neq k} \frac{|\phi_n(0)|^2}{E_n-E} + \frac{|\phi_{k}(0)|^2}{E_k + \mu^2} \right|<1$, the first term in the above equation becomes

 so that $G(x,y|E)$ is regular near $E=E_k$ as long as $\phi_k(0)\neq 0$.
 If we assume the presence of a continuous spectrum, this part of the spectrum does not change by the same reasoning as given before.
 Hence we have \begin{myproposition} Let $\phi_k(x)$ be the bound state wave function of $H_0$ associated with the bound state energy $E_k$.
-Then, the bound state energies $E_{k}^{*}$ for $H_0$ modified (perturbed) with attractive delta interactions satisfy the equation
+Then, the bound state energies $E_{k}^{*}$ for $H_0$ modified (perturbed) with attractive $\delta$ interactions satisfy the equation

 if $\phi_k(0) \neq 0$ for some this particular $k$.
 If for this choice of $k$ we have $\phi_k(0)=0$, the bound state energies do not change, $E_{k}^{*}=E_k$.
-Moreover, the continuous spectrum of the Hamiltonian modified with delta interaction is the same as that of $H_0$. \end{myproposition}
+Moreover, the continuous spectrum of the Hamiltonian modified with $\delta$ interaction is the same as that of $H_0$. \end{myproposition}

-In the renormalized case, the interlacing of the energy eigenvalues is exactly the same as the one in Lemma \ref{Lemma1}, where renormalization is not required, and if $\alpha_R<0$, then all the bound state energies are shifted upward and we have $E_k<E_{k}^{*}<E_{k+1}$.
+In the renormalized case, the interlacing of the energy eigenvalues is exactly the same as the one in Lemma \ref{Lemma1}, where renormalization is not required, and if $\alpha_R<0$, then all the bound state energies are shifted downward even further, which is not something obvious.
+Moreover $\alpha_R \to 0^-$ corresponds to infinitely strong coupling case, so in a sense ${1\over \alpha_R}$ is the true coupling constant.
+This is due to the fact that the Green's function is an increasing function of $E$ and for $E\to -\infty$ we find that the renormalized sum goes to $ -\infty$, as we let $E\to -\infty$, hence there is always a solution below $-\mu^2$ (this is where the sum vanishes).
+We will illustrate this for a manifold in an Appendix C.

-\begin{myremark} Note that these results can be interpreted as a generalization of the well-known Sturm comparison theorems to the singular delta interactions, it is remarkable that even the renormalized case has this property. \end{myremark}
+\begin{myremark} Note that these results can be interpreted as a generalization of the well-known Sturm comparison theorems to the singular $\delta$ interactions, it is remarkable that even the renormalized case has this property. \end{myremark}

-By following the same line of arguments as in the regular problem, we now develop a perturbative approximation to the eigenvalues for $H_0$ by the addition of the singular $\delta$ interaction.
+Following the same line of arguments as in the regular problem, we now develop a perturbative approximation to the eigenvalues for $H_0$ by the addition of the singular $\delta$ interaction.
 We assume that $\alpha_R << 1$.
 Let $E=E_{k}^* = E_k + \delta E_k$, where $E_k$ are the bound state energies of $H_0$.
 Then, the poles of the Green's function $G(x,y|E)$ are given by the solutions of

 If we expand above expressions in the powers of $\delta E_k$ and multiply the equation by $\alpha_R \delta E_k$, we get

 Let us assume that $\delta E_k$ can be expandable in the power series of $\alpha_R$, that is, $\delta E_k = E_{k}^{(1)} + E_{k}^{(2)} + \cdots$, where $E_{k}^{(n)}$ corresponds to the change in the bound state energy of order $\alpha_{R}^n$.
 Then, solving $E_{k}^{(1)}$ and $E_{k}^{(2)}$ term by term, we obtain